-One way is to check the program manually to try out all the features to see if everything is working as expected.
-Another, much better way, is to write automated test script scenarios that run tests.
-Automation testing is especially helpful in regression testing when a couple of new features are added to the system.
-Having the test automation set up that can be run with a single command — helps to find bugs a new release introduces.
+Having the test automation set up that can be run with a single command — helps to find bugs a new release introduces more quickly and focuses on more priority tasks.
 It allows free up time on more priority tasks.
 Thus, automated testing deals with routine.
-But there’s also another reason👇
+But there’s also another reason,

 Code covered by auto-tests is easier to modify and improve.
 It should be organized in such a way that every function has a clearly described task, well-defined input and output.
 That means perfect application architecture from the beginning.